From Static JSON to Scalable CMS

 Schema design is product design.

-The schema determines what's possible for editors.Investing time upfront with the design team to establish patterns and vocabulary paid dividends in usability.
+Time upfront with the design team on patterns and vocabulary paid dividends.

 Start with constraints, add flexibility later.